ptyork/au-aist2120-20sp-project1g/README.md

 ## REQUIRED IMPLEMENTATION NOTES

 0. First and foremost, don't panic.
 Start small and build up.
 Initialize your `board`.
-Then implement and "play with" (i.e., test and retest and retest) `display_board()`, just to get it showing the current board state.
+Then implement and "play with" (i.e., test and retest and retest) `show_board()`, just to get it showing the current board state.
 Then implement the `moves_remaining()` function and play with it.
 ONLY THEN move on to writing any of the game play logic.
 Slow, steady and step-by-step is the way to conquer any "medium-sized" program.
 And there's plenty of partial credit to be had.

-1. As noted, you MUST create a single `game_board` variable to represent your game board as a dictionary.
+1. As noted, you MUST create a single `chess_board` variable to represent your game board as a dictionary.

-2. You MUST define and use a function called `display_board()` that iterates over the `game_board` variable and displays the game board as shown in the example above.
+2. You MUST define and use a function called `show_board()` that iterates over the `chess_board` variable and displays the game board as shown in the example above.

-3. You MUST define and use a function called `moves_remaining(color)` that iterates over the `game_board` variable and RETURNS the count of pieces on the board that match the `color` parameter THAT CAN BE MOVED.
+3. You MUST define and use a function called `moves_remaining(color)` that iterates over the `chess_board` variable and RETURNS the count of pieces on the board that match the `color` parameter THAT CAN BE MOVED.
 In other words, at the beginning, calling `moves_remaining('w')` should return `6` since there are 6 w's on the board that can move "down" from 1 towards 6.
 However, if all remaining "w" pieces are in row 6, then the function should return 0.

 4. When the player enters their "move" locations, you MUST implement basic error checking logic and enforce game rule #3.
 If the square doesn't exist OR if the square is empty OR if the square is occupied by the wrong color OR if the selected pieces cannot move because they are at the end of the board, print `INVALID MOVE` to the screen and `continue` to let the next player go (yep, you are to be MEAN to players who can't type or follow rules very well).